SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### PI

 PI|Processing instruction
-⟮c:1;Begins a processing instruction⟯|⟮c:2;&lt;?⟯
+⟮c1;Begins a processing instruction⟯|⟮c2;&lt;?⟯
-⟮c:3;Ends a processing instruction⟯|⟮c:4;?&gt;⟯
+⟮c3;Ends a processing instruction⟯|⟮c4;?&gt;⟯

-'Tag name' of the ⟮c:6;processing instruction⟯ to ⟮c:7;link a stylesheet to an xml document⟯ is ⟮c:5;xml-stylesheet⟯
+'Tag name' of the ⟮c6;processing instruction⟯ to ⟮c7;link a stylesheet to an xml document⟯ is ⟮c5;xml-stylesheet⟯

 #### CDATA

-⟮c:1;CDATA⟯ is short for ⟮c:2;Character data⟯)
+⟮c1;CDATA⟯ is short for ⟮c2;Character data⟯)
-⟮c:10;CDATA⟯ ⟮c:3;tells the parser not to parse the content as XML markup⟯ ⟮c:11;CDATA⟯ allows us to ⟮c:4;use characters with a special meaning in XML⟯ without ⟮c:5;confusing the parser⟯, for example, ⟮s:b;this would allow us to ⟮c:13;include HTML within XML without a problem⟯.⟯
+⟮c10;CDATA⟯ ⟮c3;tells the parser not to parse the content as XML markup⟯ ⟮c11;CDATA⟯ allows us to ⟮c4;use characters with a special meaning in XML⟯ without ⟮c5;confusing the parser⟯, for example, ⟮sb;this would allow us to ⟮c13;include HTML within XML without a problem⟯.⟯
-⟮c:12;CDATA⟯ syntax: `⟮c:6;&lt;![⟯⟮c:7;CDATA⟯⟮c:8;[⟯content...⟮c:9;]]&gt;⟯`
+⟮c12;CDATA⟯ syntax: `⟮c6;&lt;![⟯⟮c7;CDATA⟯⟮c8;[⟯content...⟮c9;]]&gt;⟯`

 ### HTML